This Is How You Plan & Run a Great Workshop: Simple Tips for Big Results

 1. Analysing

-Before preparing and running a workshop, you must be confident it’s the best way to get the outcome you need.
-When it’s not the case, a workshop becomes an entertainment or a time waster, i.e. a mistake.
+Before you start, ask yourself: Do I really need a workshop?
+You must be confident it’s the best way to get the outcome you need.
+When it’s not the case, a workshop becomes an entertainment or a time waster, i.e., a mistake.

-You must be clear on the context of the workshop.
+You must be clear on the purpose of the workshop.

 • Why do you need a workshop?
 What do you want to achieve?